Everything sends a message.

 Every decision a designer makes is made with a message in mind.
 Which color?
 Image?
 Font?
 They’re all chosen deliberately.
 Based on the message.

 How to develop an effective message strategy

 At Counterpart we have a saying: “The audience is Point A.” If you want to create an effective message strategy, start with your prospect.
 Get inside their head.
 See the world through their eyes.
 Learn not only what they need, but also how they feel, and what options they have.
 There’s no substitute for doing this work.
 You have to empathize before you engage.
 That’s the secret.

 Of course, Counterpart has more than sayings.
 We have methods.
 Because discipline is how we ensure consistent results.
-Following are two examples.
+Following are four examples.

 The Position X® process: For positioning statements and value propositions

 What makes for a successful marketplace positioning?
 We believe it must meet four standards: believable, ownable, desirable, and supportable.
 That’s the premise of Position X™ — a systematic method of firsthand research, interpreted and drawn to a directional conclusion, then crafted into a final positioning statement.
 This can be further translated into value propositions for every stakeholder and segment, internal and external.

 Creative briefs are a marcomm convention, but ours is unlike any you’ve ever seen.
 It’s the product of nine months of contemplation — studying briefs from other agencies (we have a collection) and then reimagining the process from the ground up.
 The resulting Counterpart Brief™ gives you an entirely fresh perspective — because it’s a dual perspective.
 This unique approach instills a deeper understanding of the target audience — arming you with more relevant and impactful messages.

 Journey GPS™: For planning customer-centric marketing campaigns